PowerShell/DscResource.Tests/README.md

 - The Modules folder, in the resource module root path, was added as a default path to be searched for PowerShell modules files (.psm1) to be used for evaluating code coverage.
+- Added a pull request template as PULL_REQUEST_TEMPLATE.md that will be shown to the contributor when a pull requests are sent in.

 ### 0.2.0.0